 The UN has been using technology to deliver aid to hard-to-reach areas, using drones and other unmanned aerial vehicles to deliver food, water, and medical supplies.
 The use of technology has enabled aid to be delivered more quickly and efficiently, ensuring that it reaches those who need it most.
 In addition, technology has been used to monitor the distribution of aid and to ensure that it is reaching those who need it.
 For example, the World Food Programmes has been using drones to monitor the delivery of food aid in Syria (Alnafrah,2020) This has enabled the organization to track the progress of the aid and to identify any potential problems with its distribution.
 Technology has also been used to provide access to information for those affected by the conflict in Syria.
 For example, the UN has been using mobile phones to provide accurate and up-to-date information on the conflict and its impact on the civilian population.
-This has enabled those affected by the conflict to stay informed and be aware of the latest developments in the conflict.
+This has enabled those affected by the conflict.
+For example, the UN has been used to provide access to educational resources for those affected by the conflict.
 In addition, technology has been used to provide access to educational resources for those affected by the conflict.
 For example, the UN has been using online platforms to deliver educational materials to Syrian refugees.
 This has enabled them to continue their education even while they are displaced and has helped to ensure that their educational needs are met.